azure-ai-foundry/foundry-mcp-playground/README.md

 - Tell me more about Magentic One
 - What is Omniparser and what are potential use cases?
 - Can you help me build a prototype using Omniparser?
+- I need to build an application that can analyze my web UX designs and advise me of any areas that may be difficult for users to navigate or might create a cognitive overload.
+- I'd like to build a model comparison app to compare Azure AI Foundry Catalog models.
+The user should be able to select from about 8-10 different catalog models.
+From there, the user enters a prompt, which each of the selected models will respond to.
+The output should be side by side.
+The user can also select a specific model from a set of "evaluator" models that are good at evaluation, that will evaluate the outputs of user-selected models.
+The evaluator should provide a short written evaluations to each models' response, as well as a numerical score.

 ### Deploy OpenAI models
 - Can you help me deploy OpenAI models?